toomuchio/blog/forward_confirmed_reverse_dns_and_anycast_reverse_dns.md

 ------------------------

-Anyway the last problem I had was now I wanted to comply with Forward-confirmed reverse DNS, the real reason I got into this.
+Anyway the last problem I had was now I wanted to comply with Forward-confirmed reverse DNS, the real reason I got into this and yes I patched the DCIM software to verify before posting to PowerDNS haha.

-There is really no easy way to do this so I just wrote a script, attached below it's quite simple it checks every PTR in the PowerDNS database has a valid A or AAAA record.
+There is really no easy way to do this for things that already exist...

+So I just wrote a script, attached below it's quite simple it checks every PTR in the PowerDNS database has a valid A or AAAA record, if not it deletes it.

 ```python
 import mysql.connector, dns.resolver, dns.reversename